Channel catfish: Genetics

+Cultural & economic significance

+The channel catfish is an important food source in the southern United States and is valued for the quality of its meat.
+In the United States, catfish is the largest aquaculture industry, and channel catfish make up 90% of farm-raised catfish.
+In 2021, catfish farmers in the United States made $421 million in sales.
+Most catfish farming in the United States occurs in the southeast: Alabama, Arkansas, Louisiana, and Mississippi produce 94% of American farm-raised catfish, with Mississippi responsible for over 50%.

 Fishing

-Channel catfish are omnivores, and can be caught using a variety of natural and prepared baits, including crickets, nightcrawlers, minnows, shad, freshwater drum, crawfish, frogs, bullheads, sunfish, chicken liver, hot dogs, and suckers.
-Catfish have even been known to take Ivory soap as bait and even raw steak.
+Channel catfish are omnivores, and can be caught using a variety of natural and prepared baits, including crickets, nightcrawlers, minnows, shad, freshwater drum, crawfish, frogs, bullheads, sunfish, chicken liver, raw steak, hot dogs, and suckers.
+Catfish have even been known to take Ivory soap as bait.

 Juglines, trotlines, limb lines, and bank lines are popular methods of fishing for channel catfish in addition to traditional rod-and-reel fishing.
-Another method uses traps, either "slat traps" — long wooden traps with an angled entrance — and wire hoop traps.
-Typical bait for these traps include rotten cheese and dog food, or "stink bait", and old rotted shad work well.
+Another method uses traps, either "slat traps"—long wooden traps with an angled entrance—or wire hoop traps.
+"Stink bait" is typically used in such traps, which may include dog food, rotten cheese and old rotten shad.
 Catches of as many as 100 fish a day are common in catfish traps.
-An unusual method practiced in the Southeastern United States is noodling – catching catfish by hand.
+An unusual method practiced in the Southeastern United States is noodling—catching catfish by hand.

-When removing the hook from a catfish, anglers should be mindful of the sharp spines on the pectoral and dorsal fins.
+When removing the hook from a catfish, anglers should be mindful of the sharp spines on the pectoral and dorsal fins, since they inject venom and may cause injury.